 We are glad to announce that we have had a first successful coupling test at Sitael premises in Pisa between a Bradford Flow Management System (FMS), a Safran Hall effect thruster and a Sitael hollow cathode!
 This electric propulsion system has been developed in the framework of CHEOPS project and with this coupling test its performance for LEO applications has been successfully demonstrated.

 Moreover, all the involved partners have achieved relevant developments:

-- Sitael’s HC3 is a state-of-the-art hollow cathode, developed in house to match the demanding requirements of large LEO constellations.
+- buy accutane in the us Sitael’s HC3 is a state-of-the-art hollow cathode, developed in house to match the demanding requirements of large LEO constellations.
 It is capable of operating with 1/10 of the anode mass flow rate, of igniting with a short preheating time and of withstanding thousands of on/off cycles.

 Still within CHEOPS project, a novel Power Processing Unit prototype is being finalized by Sitael in these days and it will be coupled with the other units (Thruster, Cathode and FMS) early in 2020 to complete the LEO Electric Propulsion System.

 Here below the thruster unit (PPS®X00 and HC3), fed with Xenon by the FMS is firing in Sitael’s IV4 vacuum chamber.